peternielsen112/bigFoot/README.md

 ### About
 BigFoot is a student project for CS100 @ Cal Poly Humboldt.
 This is my iteration of the BigFoot game.
-Licensed under [LICENSE]
+Licensed under [Creative Commons](./LICENSE).

 Contact Info: [peternielsen112](https://github.com/peternielsen112) on GitHub; [pan25@humboldt.edu](mailto:pan25@humboldt.edu).